Floored

 Floored is the second studio album by American rock band Sugar Ray, released on June 24, 1997.
 It includes the hit song "Fly", and another moderately successful single, "RPM".
 Two versions of "Fly" appear on the album, one of them featuring reggae artist Super Cat.
-Floored is the first album to feature DJ Homicide as an official member whereas he was a guest musician in the previous album Lemonade and Brownies.
+Floored is the first album to feature DJ Homicide as an official member, and he remained with the band through to 2009's Music for Cougars.